 Insecure products don’t become more secure when neglected over time.
 Thousands, if not tens or hundreds of thousands of insecure products are entering the marketplace without any means to improve their security.***

-As security professionals, we know that securing the Internet of Things is not a fundamentally different challenge from securing the Internet of computers.
+As cybersecurity professionals, we know that securing the Internet of Things is not a fundamentally different challenge from securing the Internet of computers.

 We recognize the vast body of research and work that has identified proven methods for securing software and vast networks of connected devices.
 These methods include the use of rigorous secure design and development processes, the application of rigorous testing of devices prior to their release and the inclusion of features and systems for modifying and updating devices after they have been deployed (aka “patching”).
 It involves the opening and maintenance of channels of communication by which individual owners and independent professionals can report security or reliability issues in software or hardware that require attention, lest they pose a risk to owners of the public.